ajax-crypto/ImRichText/README.md

 | `IM_RICHTEXT_MAXTABSTOP` | Maxmimum number of nested `<p>`/paragraphs | 32 |

 ## Error Reporting
-In debug builds or when `_DEBUG` macro is defined, if a console is present, error messages will be printed along with the parsing state i.e. entering/exiting tags.
+When `_DEBUG` macro is defined, if a console is present, error messages will be printed along with the parsing state i.e. entering/exiting tags.
 Custom properties or unknonw tags are ignored, but reported.

 ## Contributions
-All contributors are welcome, feel free to create PRs.
+Since it is work in progress, no contributions are accepted.
+Once I stabilize and create a release, contributions will be accepted!
+In the meantime, feel free to browse the source!

 ## About the Implementation
 The current implementation intentionally forgoes the creation of any form of AST (Abstract Syntax Tree) or